platformsh/platformsh-docs/docs/src/integrations/activity/webhooks.md

 ## Validate the integration

-You can verify that your integration is functioning properly [using the CLI](/integrations/overview.md#validating-integrations) command
+You can then verify that your integration is functioning properly [using the CLI](/integrations/overview.md#validating-integrations) command

 ```bash
 platform integration:validate